-In April 2005, the Railroad Commission of Texas (Railroad Commission) established new gas tariffs that increased Southern Gas Operations' base rate and service revenues by a combined \$2 million in the unincorporated environs of its Beaumont/East Texas and South Texas Divisions.
+South Texas and Beaumont/East Texas.
+In April 2005, the Railroad Commission of Texas (Railroad Commission) established new gas tariffs that increased Southern Gas Operations' base rate and service revenues by a combined \$2 million annually in the unincorporated environs of its Beaumont/East Texas and South Texas Divisions.
 In June and August 2005, Southern Gas Operations filed requests to implement these same rates within the incorporated cities located in the two divisions.
-The proposed rates were approved or became effective by operation of law in all but five of these cities, which cities denied the rate change requests.
-Southern Gas Operations appealed the actions of these five cities to the Railroad Commission.
-Additionally, 19 cities where new rates had already gone into effect subsequently challenged the jurisdictional and statutory basis for implementation of those rates.
-Southern Gas Operations petitioned the Railroad Commission for an order declaring that the new rates had been properly established within these 19 cities.
+During the second quarter of 2006, Southern Gas Operations reached settlement agreements with the last of the cities that had denied or appealed the rate change requests.